 Here are some specific tips for dressing appropriately for a college interview with dresses.

 One of the central dilemmas facing women is whether to wear pants, skirts, or a dress.
 The decision depends on the program you are applying for, the atmosphere on campus and, of course, the time of year!
 There is no correct answer, dress pants, a skirt, or a dress can all be appropriate interview attire.

-During the summer, you may want to opt for a modest casual dress or a looser-fitting skirt.
+During the summer, you may want to opt for modest casual dresses or a looser-fitting skirt.
 In the fall or winter, dress pants or a straight or A-line skirt with stockings may be a more practical option.
 Don’t worry, admissions counselors don’t expect to see you in a formal business suit – that’s why dresses for women are great!